Amanda Knox: Murder on Trial in Italy: Reception

-Before broadcast
+Reactions

 On February 3, 2011, Kercher's parents, John and Arline Kercher, described certain scenes in the film as "very distressing".
 John stated "They are absolutely horrific and I have asked and would hope the pictures are withdrawn" in reference to the scenes in which Kercher is attacked and murdered by her friends.
 Arline said, "It's awful what these film people have done.
 Your imagination runs riot as it is about what happened, but to actually see it like this is very different and very distressing.
 I'm surprised they have gone so far.
 I was told the original brief and synopsis of the film was to take it up to the point of the killing but not actually show the killing itself.
 It's obvious from these pictures they are showing the killing.
 So not only have they upset me and my family but they are also now in extreme danger of being sued by the convicted people's lawyers.
 In Italy you are regarded as still not being completely convicted until you have had two appeals.
 If these people win their appeals – which I hope they won't – then they could sue the filmmakers."
 Kercher's lawyer, Francesco Maresca, expressed his displeasure at the making of the film: "It is inopportune as the trial is still ongoing with two further appeals."
 Lawyers for Knox and Sollecito formally demanded that Lifetime abandon the production.

-After broadcast
+Critical response

 On its first airing, the film achieved decent ratings of approximately 2.8 million viewers in the United States.
 According to The Daily Telegraph, the production of the film would always have been complicated since the case itself contained much doubt and many inconsistencies.
 Nick Squires of The Daily Telegraph wrote that the film did "a credible job of navigating a complex case without coming down one way or the other on whether Knox and ...
 Sollecito ... are innocent or guilty."

-Differences from reported events
+Reported innacuracies

 Kercher's family and lawyers, Knox and her family, and Sollecito and his lawyers have all been vocal opponents of the film.
 Nikki Battiste of ABC News listed 15 points in the film when scenes or lines are fabricated.